unpc2026/diaryasprogrammer/README.md

 # 🔄 Concept Dependency Rule

-Do not introduce multiple **independent** conceptual units at once.
+Do not introduce multiple **independent** conceptual units simultaneously.

 If a concept cannot be defined coherently without simultaneously introducing directly interdependent concepts, you may introduce a **minimal dependency cluster**, provided that: